-The bill would amend the General Sales Tax Act to revise the Act's requirements regarding a taxpayer's acceptance of an exemption certificate; and extend from three years to four years the period during which a blanket exemption certificate may apply.
+The bill would amend the General Sales Tax Act to revise the Act's requirements regarding the acceptance by a taxpayer of an exemption certificate; and extend from three years to four years the period during which a blanket exemption certificate may apply.

 The Act requires a taxpayer (anyone acting as a seller/retailer) to collect the sales tax on transfers of tangible personal property, and remit the tax to the State.
-The Act contains provisions under which certain sales are exempt from the tax.
-If an exemption from the tax is claimed, the taxpayer must keep a record of the sale.
-If a taxpayer maintains the required records, and accepts an exemption certificate from the buyer in "good faith", the taxpayer is not liable for collection of any unpaid tax if it is later found that the sale did not qualify for an exemption.
+The Act contains provisions under which certain sales to nonprofit organizations, churches, schools, farmers, industrial processors, etc. are exempt from the tax.
+If an exemption from the tax is claimed, the taxpayer must keep a record of the sale, including the name and address of the buyer, the sale date, the article purchased and its use, the sale amount, and the buyer's sales tax license number if the buyer has a license.
+If a taxpayer maintains the required records, and accepts an exemption certificate from the buyer in "good faith" on a Department of Treasury form, the taxpayer is not liable for collection of any unpaid tax if it is found that the sale did not qualify for an exemption.
 "Good faith" means that the taxpayer exercised reasonable care and effort to determine that the purchaser was entitled to the exemption being claimed.
 The bill would delete this provision, and provides instead that "good faith" would mean that the taxpayer had received a completed and signed exemption certificate from the buyer.